akimbo7/Tescum/README.md

 # Tescum
-A bearer token brute forcer for Tesco mobile.
+A Bearer token brute force tool for Tesco mobile.

 A random script I made because I was bored.
 Uses Tesco mobile's private API to bruteforce the Bearer token which is used to access yours or someone elses account.
 I assume Tesco wouldn't expect anything like this, plus using their private API it has no limiting at all - check below lol